Celebration ceremonies are non-legally binding weddings and are officiated by one of our celebrants in the language of your choice.

 - Celebration ceremony – from 350 €

-We offer celebration ceremonies in English, German and Portuguese, as well as bi-lingual ceremonies.
+We offer celebration ceremonies in English, German, Portuguese, French, Italian as well as bi-lingual ceremonies.

-Planning of ceremony: We need the chosen the base wedding text from here
+We need the base wedding text, chosen from here

 - English texts: http://www.weddingportugal.com/en_GB/category/ceremony-texts/